 Day has extensive management experience in the federal government and high-tech government affairs.
 He has been a speaker at various seminars and symposiums on Capitol Hill, at state capitals, as well as at the John F. Kennedy School of Government at Harvard University.

 Day earned a bachelor’s degree from Cedarville University in Ohio in 1987.
 He serves on the board of advisors for the Data Coalition, a Washington, D.C.-based coalition that advocates on behalf of the private sector and the public interest for publishing government information as standardized, machine-readable data.
 In addition, he is a member of the board of directors of the Alzheimer’s Association National Capital Area Chapter.
 In 1998, Day was accepted as a delegate to the American Council of Young Political Leaders.
-He resides in Alexandria, Virginia.
+He resides in Washington, D.C.